 “Conviction record” covers more than just criminal convictions.
-The Wisconsin Fair Employment Act defines “conviction record” as “information indicating that person has been convicted of any felony, misdemeanor or other offense, has been judged delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned or paroled by any law enforcement or military authority.”
+The Wisconsin Fair Employment Act defines “conviction record” as “information indicating that an individual has been convicted of any felony, misdemeanor or other offense, has been adjudicated delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned or paroled pursuant to any law enforcement or military authority.”

 Conviction record discrimination is most likely to occur during the hiring process.
 An employer is prohibited from denying employment to an applicant based on a conviction that is unrelated to the position applied for.

-There are exceptions to conviction record discrimination that allow employers to base decisions on your conviction record without violating the law.
+There are exceptions to conviction record discrimination that allow employers to base decisions on a conviction record without violating the law.

-For example, if you did not disclose your conviction record on an employment application, even if you simply forgot to list an offense, when the application asked you to do so, the employer can deny you the job.
+For example, if an individual did not disclose his or her conviction record on an employment application, the employer can deny that person the job.

-Even in situations where you truthfully disclosed your conviction record on an employment application, an employer may still be able to deny you employment in certain situations where the circumstances of the conviction are substantially related to the position you applied for.
-For this reason, an employer can ask you questions relating to the circumstances underlying an offense.
+Even in situations where the individual truthfully disclosed his or her conviction record on an employment application, an employer may still deny employment in certain situations where the circumstances of the conviction are substantially related to the position.
+For this reason, an employer can ask applicants questions relating to the circumstances underlying an offense.

 The Walcheske & Luzi Difference

 At Walcheske & Luzi, LLC it is our pledge to provide open and honest advice, taking the time to listen, counsel, and advise.
 We have been characterized by many as a different kind of law firm, providing a certain type of personalized service, attention to detail, and honesty to its clients that other firms either can’t, don’t, or won’t provide.